SpectraSoftInc/MontyHall/ReadMe.txt

        CONSOLE APPLICATION : MontyHall
 ========================================================================

-Now working on releasing v2.1
+This is the final v2.1 release.

 AppWizard has created this MontyHall application for you.